MallikaUppuganti/Ai_Variant_Healthcare_Analytics_POC/README.md

 While I was responsible for building the Power BI and Excel dashboards, the Tableau visuals were developed by a colleague for comparison.
 I contributed by ensuring consistency across tools and aligning business logic.

 ## ✅ Results & Impact
-Produced a polished, stakeholder-ready dashboard for clinical review
+* Produced a polished, Stakeholder-ready dashboard for clinical review

-Identified actionable insights — e.g., high follow-up rates, cost clusters
+* Identified actionable insights - e.g., high follow-up rates, cost clusters

-Enhanced visibility into hospital operations and city-wise resource allocation
+* Enhanced visibility into hospital operations and city-wise resource allocation

-Demonstrated multi-tool capability across Power BI, Excel, SQL, and Tableau
+* Demonstrated multi-tool capability across Power BI, Excel, SQL and Tableau